Developed Markets Falter

-In September, value outperformed growth in the large-cap space and small-cap space.
-Momentum recorded a return of -4.97%.
-Small-cap value stocks started the year strongly and are still up 22.92% YTD.
-Even after value’s strong performance this year, relative valuations between value stocks and growth stocks are still high based on many different valuation metrics.
-Value-oriented sectors such as energy, financials, and materials may still have more room to run.
+In September, value outperformed growth in the large-cap space but underperformed in the small-cap space.
+Momentum recorded a return of -8.16%.
+Value stocks are still outperforming growth in 2022.
+Their ten-year annualized returns are approaching growth’s ten-year return.
+Even after value’s strong performance, value stocks are still cheap relative to growth stocks.
+Value-oriented sectors such as energy, financials, and materials may still have much more room to run.

 FOREIGN EQUITY FACTORS

-In the international developed markets, growth underperformed value in the large-cap and small-cap space.
-Momentum recorded a return of -3.20% while small-cap emerging market stocks posted a return of -2.91% this month.
-Small-cap emerging market stocks are up 12.35% YTD.
-The rotation from growth into value may resume as investors become wary of high valuations in growth stocks.
+In the international developed markets, value outperformed growth in the large-cap and small-cap space for the month.
+Momentum recorded a return of -8.79% while small-cap emerging market stocks posted a return of -10.64%.
+Valuations of value stocks are still very low relative to growth stocks in both international developed and emerging markets, which is consistent with the US market.
 Rising interest rates may also pose more of a risk to growth stocks than value stocks.